LoganDSPrice/teachersmanual-test/how-to-write-tests.md

 ### Hints in I18n

-Add hints to I18n so that they don't clutter up the readability of tests, and so that you can easily add the same hint to multiple relevant tests.
+Keep hints in I18n so that they don't clutter up the readability of tests, and so that you can easily add the same hint to multiple relevant tests.